 “But to me it doesn’t matter what size it is, it’s about how it’s perceived, how it’s presented.
-We’ve been told by everyone that attended, including the mayor of Port Augusta that it was the best country championship that they had ever been to.
+We’ve been told by everyone that attended, including the mayor of Port Augusta that it was the best country championship that they had ever been to,” she says.

 “It doesn’t matter whether it is the World Masters Games, whether it is the Olympic games or whatever it is, I just like to do the best that we can possibly do.
 If that is seen to be a win, and fantastic by everyone, then I feel very satisfied.”